fortran-lang/fortran-lang.org/source/learn/quickstart/derived_types.md

 type(t_pair) :: pair
 pair = t_pair(1, 0.5)
 ```
-{% include note.html content="The use of the statement `sequence` presupposes that the data types defined below are neither of `allocatable` nor of `pointer` type.
-Furthermore, it does not imply that these data types will be stored in memory in any particular form, i.e., there is no relation to the `contiguous` attribute." %}
+>The use of the statement `sequence` presupposes that the data types defined below are neither of `allocatable` nor of `pointer` type.
+Furthermore, it does not imply that these data types will be stored in memory in any particular form, i.e., there is no relation to the `contiguous` attribute.

 The _access-type_ attributes `public` and `private`, if used, declare that all member-variables declared below will be automatically assigned the attribute accordingly.